ezeibarraonetree/implementationPowerTools/README.md

 1. Clone this repository into a local folder.
 1. Go to the URL `chrome://extensions`
-2. Turn on the "Developer mode" in the right upper corner <br>
+2. Turn on the "Developer mode" in the right upper corner

 ![image](https://user-images.githubusercontent.com/109621179/191979674-4961f77d-fcc5-4116-869d-d0b4b6bc1799.png)

-3. Load the previous cloned folder by clicking in this button <br>
+3. Load the previous cloned folder by clicking in this button

 ![image](https://user-images.githubusercontent.com/109621179/191980019-fc4bdcea-5b67-49ba-b8e2-419ebeb738a9.png)